-Evaluation of Applicants and Final Decision
+Evaluation of Applicants, Interviews and Final Decision

 Completed applications will be reviewed on a rolling basis.
 Those who are selected to move forward in the process, will be invited for an on-campus interview.
 Interviews take place between September and January.

 The School of Dentistry takes a holistic approach to our admissions process.
-Our Admissions Committee considers all aspects of the application, including academic background and ability, motivation for a dental career, and the potential for future success in dentistry indicated by past achievements and present commitments.
+Our Admissions Committee considers all aspects of the application, including academic background and ability, motivation for a dental career, and the potential for future success in the program and dentistry indicated by past achievements and present commitments.
 Other major factors include an applicant's desire to practice in a medically underserved community and an applicant's performance in an in-person interview.
-The school welcomes applications from all economic, social and cultural segments of society, and is committed to increasing the number of professionals from underrepresented minority groups.
+The school welcomes applicants from all economic, social and cultural segments of society, and is committed to increasing the number of professionals from underrepresented minority groups.